 Annual revenue includes water sales from within and outside District boundaries, billing services for other government organizations, development fees, charges for connecting and disconnecting service, and miscellaneous other minor sources of income.
-For FY 2023 and beyond, water sales will be combined into a single category due to reconfiguration of rate zones.
+For FY 2024 and beyond, New connection Fees will be combined into a single category due to reconfiguration of Tap fees.